Cotton Grains Cattle program: North Queensland farming systems

 Summary

-Whole farm level systems participatory research will examine:
+Participatory, whole-farm systems research will examine:

-• current farm resources and business performance
+• Current farm resources and business performance.

-• co-designed time sensitive responses to drought and market volatility
+• Co-designed, time sensitive responses to drought and market volatility.

-• information and tools needed for adoption
+• Information and tools required for adoption of new practices.

-• the impact of extreme climate events on productivity and sustainability
+• The impact of extreme climate events on productivity and sustainability.

-• how climate variability influences the risk of not adopting available solutions
+• How climate variability influences the risk of not adopting available solutions.

 Expected outcomes